aeevered/diabetes-data-visualizations/README.md

 # Exploration of Dash Data Visualization Framework for Viewing Tidepool Donor Data
-#### -- Project Status: Active
-#### -- Project Disclaimer: This work is for Exploration

 ## Project Objective
 The purpose of this project is to explore the use of the plotly Dash visualization framework for building data visualization web applications as a way to share and explore Tidepool Donor Data.

-## Definition of Done
-This phase of the project will be done when the exploratory phase of the Dash tools is completed to a point that the work should be incorporated into Data Science Team visualization tools (`data-science--tool--visualization-tools`).

 ## Project Description
 The repository includes example